isalkind/homebridge-platform-ring-video-doorbell/README.md

     , "options"   : { "retries": 5, "ttl": 5, "verboseP" : false }
     }

-The `options` line contains defaults, so it's entirely optional.
+The `options` line contains defaults, so you may omit it.

 # HomeKit Appearance
 Each doorbell appears as an appliance that is both a "programmable switch" and a "motion detector".